 The One/Two/Three-Month’s Salary Rule

 You’ve probably heard the "one month’s salary" rule, which says you should spend one month’s gross income on an engagement ring.
 Few people realize that this "guideline" began as a marketing initiative that diamond marketers used to enhance sales around the start of World War II.
-Over time, this silly notion grew to two and even three month’s salary.
+Over time, this notion grew to two and even three month’s salary.
 It's highly unrealistic, especially since it considers gross income rather than net, and doesn’t look at debt load (at an all-time high for young adults due to student loans).
-Following the three months rule, if your annual income is $150K, you should spend $37,500 on an engagement ring.
-Uh, nope.
-So despite what jewelry ads may want you to spend, it’s never a good feeling to spend the first several years of your marriage paying off the engagement ring.
+Despite what jewelry ads may want you to spend, it’s never a good feeling to spend the first several years of your marriage paying off the engagement ring.
 Translation: Feel free to ignore this out-dated "rule."

 Engagement Ring Calculators